-Yoga Anatomy Academy is pleased to announce an ongoing series of guest lecturers offering evidence-based yoga workshops for CEU credit, and the first is with Ingrid Yang, MD presenting “Yoga Therapy for Covid-19 Recovery” on Sunday May 16th.
+Yoga Anatomy Academy is pleased to announce a guest faculty offering evidence-based yoga online courses for CEU credit, and the first is with Ingrid Yang, MD presenting “Yoga Therapy for Covid-19 Recovery”.

 “This presentation is a combination of countless hours of research reading cutting edge studies and my experience in working with COVID-19 patients in the hospital and in yoga therapy.”Ingrid Yang, MD, E-RYT, C-IAYT

-Ingrid is an internal medicine physician, yoga therapist, and published author.
+Ingrid is an internal medicine physician working on the front lines of the Covid pandemic in California, a yoga therapist, and a published author.
 She has been teaching yoga for over 20 years and is the author of the books Adaptive Yoga and Hatha Yoga Asanas, as well as a contributor to Yoga Journal.

 With 158 million diagnosed cases of Covid-19 worldwide, yoga teachers and yoga therapists will need to be prepared to assist those who have suffered.
 We will need tools for optimizing healing, reducing inflammation, and returning foundational full breathing (respiratory function) in order to bring our best selves (if we became infected) or our students in recovery back to the mat.
 That is what this workshop offers.

 Although some may say the end of the Covid-19 pandemic is near, the truth is far more uncertain.